 Cognition refers to the way we perceive, learn about and process the world around us.
 It can refer to mental processes such as those involved in information processing, memory, understanding, communication, problem solving, planning and organisation.

 These processes underpin our everyday activities from running a household to maintaining friendships, working, driving and studying.
-Following encephalitis, an individual may experience changes in these cognitive abilities to varying degrees and, in turn, have trouble in their everyday activities.

 No single cognitive skill contributes alone to the success of completing each everyday activities.
-Rather we rely on a number of cognitive abilities to perform tasks.
+Rather, we rely on a number of cognitive abilities to perform tasks.
 For example, to make a telephone call we need to remember the number, the details of our relationship with the person and how to use a telephone; we must be able to produce speech, take in and understand what is said to us; and make a decision based on the information discussed.